carolina-mendes-almeida/MDEF/docs/term1/tech/techbeyondthemyth.md

     - toc
 ---

-# Living With Your Ideas
+# Tech Beyond the Myth

 These two weeks were dedicated to exploring FabLab tools and community, deconstructing pre-acquired knowledge or stigmas that kept knowledge h idden, building fast prototyping skills, and understanding the politics of technology and inquiry about the tech industry.